Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-03/03-doc-structure/page-03.md

 <div class="divider-heading"></div>

 The **root element** of an HTML document contains all other elements and text.
 Whereas the `!DOCTYPE` declares the document's HTML version, the root defines all the HTML elements for that page.
-This element is necessary and should always be placed outside of all content.
+This element is necessary and placed outside of all content.

 <div class="code-heading">
   <span class="html">HTML</span>